Skip to main content

 Clearing the results will result in groups having different UUIDs, even for groups formed with the same documents.
 Make sure to create a backup of the tables if you want to preserve groups that have user feedback on them.

-To reset the result tables, perform a DELETE FROM on the Duplicate Invoice Checker’s three result tables in the data pool, then load the perspective.
-The SQL looks like this:
+To reset the result tables, first perform a DELETE FROM on the Duplicate Invoice Checker’s three result tables in the data pool.
+The SQL to delete the results looks like this:

 DELETE FROM <%=OCPM_SCHEMA%>."o_DuplicateInvoiceChecker_VendorAccountItem";